 Which 7 examples of poor delivery should I avoid?

-This is the third and final lesson about Delivery Strategies.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third and final chapter about Delivery Strategies.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce the seven pitfalls of a poor presentation

 – Explore each pitfall in relation to English academic contexts